Order (exchange): Trailing stop order

 A trailing stop order is entered with a stop parameter that creates a moving or trailing activation price, hence the name.
 This parameter is entered as a percentage change or actual specific amount of rise (or fall) in the security price.
 Trailing stop sell orders are used to maximize and protect profit as a stock's price rises and limit losses when its price falls.

 For example, a trader has bought stock ABC at $10.00 and immediately places a trailing stop sell order to sell ABC with a $1.00 trailing stop (10% of its current price).
 This sets the stop price to $9.00.
 After placing the order, ABC does not exceed $10.00 and falls to a low of $9.01.
 The trailing stop order is not executed because ABC has not fallen $1.00 from $10.00.
 Later, the stock rises to a high of $15.00 which resets the stop price to $13.50.
 It then falls to $13.50 ($1.50 (10%) from its high of $15.00) and the trailing stop sell order is entered as a market order.

-A trader can use a trailing stop order to lock the stop-loss amount and reduce the risk to your acceptable range without limiting your profitable potential.
+A trailing stop order can also lock in the stop-loss amount while leaving room for further gains.

 Trailing stop-limit order

 A trailing stop-limit order is similar to a trailing stop order.
-Instead of selling at market price when triggered, the order becomes a limit order..
+Instead of selling at market price when triggered, the order becomes a limit order.